-In fact, this year you might even be able to get a health insurance policy for free.
+In fact, if you meet certain income guidelines, you might even be able to get a health insurance policy for free.

 I’ve been using the ACA since it started.
 It’s complicated, but learning how to use it can provide many people with a low-cost health insurance plan that meets their needs.
 We’ll walk you through it to help you find the best ACA/Obamacare plan for you.
 (If you’re enrolling in employer-provided health care plans, you can find our best open enrollment advice here.)